Sodom (band)

-Sodom is a German thrash metal band from Gelsenkirchen, formed in 1981.
-They have gone through many lineup changes, leaving bassist/vocalist Tom Angelripper as the only constant member.
+Sodom is a German thrash metal band from Gelsenkirchen, formed in 1982.
+They have gone through many line-up changes, with bassist/vocalist Tom Angelripper the only constant member.
 The band is currently composed of Angelripper, guitarists Frank "Blackfire" Gosdzik (who was a member of Sodom from 1987 to 1989 and rejoined in 2018) and Yorck Segatz, and drummer Toni Merkel.
-Along with Kreator, Destruction and Tankard, Sodom has been referred to as one of the "Big Four" of Teutonic thrash metal.
-Sodom heavily influenced the German black metal scene.
-In addition, the band is regarded as a pioneer of early death metal.
-Mike McPadden wrote that the most Venom-blackened of German "Three Kings"(The others are Destruction and kreator), Sodom further merged thrash and death metal into a wicked and decadent sound.
+Sodom has been referred to as one of the "Big Four" of Teutonic thrash metal, along with Kreator, Destruction and Tankard.
+Sodom heavily influenced the German black metal scene, and is regarded as a pioneer of death metal.
+Mike McPadden wrote that the most Venom-blackened of German "Three Kings" (Destruction and Kreator being the other two), Sodom further merged thrash and death metal into a "wicked and decadent sound."

-Sodom has released seventeen studio albums, three live albums, two compilation albums and seven EPs.
-They achieved their first commercial success with their fourth studio album Agent Orange (1989), which was one of the first thrash metal albums to enter the German album charts, where it reached number 36.
-Their most recent studio album, Genesis XIX, was released on 27 November 2020.
+Sodom has released sixteen studio albums, three live albums, two compilation albums and seven EPs.
+They achieved their first commercial success with their third studio album, Agent Orange (1989), which was one of the first thrash metal albums to enter the German album charts, where it reached number 36.
+Their most recent studio album, The Arsonist, was released on 27 June 2025.
 Sodom is one of the best-selling thrash metal acts of all time, having sold over two million records.

 History

-Formation and early black metal years (1981–1986)
+Early years and transition from black metal to thrash metal (1982–1989)

-Sodom's original line-up consisted of Tom Angelripper, Bloody Monster, Arius "Blasphemer", and Aggressor.
+Sodom was formed in 1982, with their original line-up consisting of Tom "Angelripper" Such, Bloody Monster, Arius "Blasphemer", and Aggressor.
 Reportedly named in reference to the Venom song "One Thousand Days in Sodom", the band was initiated by Tom as a desperate attempt to get out of having to work in coal mines in his home town of Gelsenkirchen.
 The band became a cohesive unit when Chris Witchhunter (Christian Dudek) from Essen replaced Bloody Monster on drums, bringing songwriting experience from his time in school, and spearheading the creativity process after Arius had been fired.
 Taking inspiration from bands such as Iron Maiden, Judas Priest, Motörhead, Venom, Kiss, Tank, Accept, Raven, Rainbow, AC/DC and UFO, the group continued as a three-piece in the Motörhead-fashion and released two demos which led to a record deal with Steamhammer.
 Aggressor left the band shortly before releasing the In the Sign of Evil EP (which is generally regarded as an important early black metal release), and was replaced by Grave Violator, who himself did not last long, and left following the recording of In the Sign of Evil.
-Michael "Destructor" Wulf was found as a replacement, after which the band went and recorded Obsessed by Cruelty, their full-length debut featuring music that was mostly in the vein of In the Sign of Evil.
-Wulf did not last in the band long, and later went and joined Kreator (where he also only had a short stint; he died after a tragic motorcycle accident in 1993).
+Michael "Destructor" Wulf was found as a replacement, after which the band went and recorded Obsessed by Cruelty (1986), their full-length debut featuring music that was mostly in the vein of In the Sign of Evil.
+Wulf did not last in the band long, and later joined Kreator (where he also only had a brief stint; he died after a tragic motorcycle accident in 1993).